Booking and Payment

-If you wish to cancel your accommodation after you have arrived, you will be charged according to the cancellation policy of the specific accommodation you booked.
-This policy would have been made clear to you in writing at the booking stage.
+If you wish to cancel your accommodation after you have arrived, you will be charged according to the cancellation policy of the specific accommodation you booked as specified on the webpage of each accommodation type.

 We strongly recommend that you take out insurance in case you are unable to start or finish your course for reasons outside your control, such as illness.

 Cancelling or postponing a course and accommodation before you start it